Updated: Nov 25, 2020

-I sat down with the Di, the daughter of Jack ‘Duck’ Walsh who an Australian Rugby league player who represented the South Sydney Rabbitohs and later the Western Suburbs, between 1937 and 1944.
+I sat down with the Di, who's father was Jack ‘Duck’ Walsh, an Australian Rugby league player who represented the South Sydney Rabbitohs and later the Western Suburbs, between 1937 and 1944.
 A question still surrounds the nickname ‘duck’, but it is believed that he coined the name because of his waddle.

 Times were different back then as players would have professional careers outside of sport, and playing Rugby League would only be part time.
 When Jack wasn't playing football, he was a glassblower at Crown Crystal Glass works in Waterloo, where he would create delicate art from frilled cake stands to detailed vases, goblets and decanters to mirrors, and jugs to an array of orange juicers.